asmitjain71/CareGiverApp/README.md

 ### Short-term Enhancements (1-3 months)

-1. **State Management:**
+1. **Robotic Integration:**
-   - Implement Provider or Riverpod
+   - Implement a Robotic arm
-   - Centralize state management
+   - Data would be tranferred and sync across
-   - Improve code maintainability
+   - Control from the app

 2. **Database Security:**
    - Implement comprehensive Firebase security rules